Casina Rossa Springtime Salad

 Spring is in the air and with it the first of our spring produce – fresh local asparagus – to be eaten as much and in as many ways as possible.
 Here in the Pacific Northwest, this veggie is a harbinger of longer sunnier days and gorgeous seasonal meals ahead.

-One bunch thin asparagus
+- 1 bunch of thin asparagus

 - 1/4 cup Casina Rossa Extra Virgin Olive Oil Pressed with Sicilian Lemon (lemon-infused, if possible; if not add one tablespoon of lemon juice)

 - Trim tough stems from asparagus, rinse, and lay flat on an oven-proof tray.

 - Grill under the broiler until lightly brown, sprinkle with salt and rotate.

 - Let broil until blackened to your taste.